 NewtonScript is an object-oriented programming language developed by Walter Smith for Apple for the Newton OS running on their MessagePad & eMate hardware.
 It borrows concepts from the Smalltalk, LISP, and Self programming languages with special consideration for a low memory footprint (esp. differential inheritance).
 In 2003 a NewtonScript interpreter, NEWT/0 was developed by Makoto Nukui allowing for its use on other platforms.

-For assistance with programming in the NewtonScript language beyond the documentation provided here, it is suggested that you try chatting in the #newtonscript channel on irc.freenode.net, tagging a question with the 'newtonscript' tag on stackoverflow.com, or posting to the NewtonTalk mailing list.
+For assistance with programming in the NewtonScript language beyond the documentation provided here, it is suggested that you join the newtonscript-lang.slack.com Slack team (get an invite), join the #newtonscript channel on irc.freenode.net, tag a question with the 'newtonscript' tag on stackoverflow.com, or post to the NewtonTalk mailing list.